 Dave and I love corn bread with things like boiled shrimp, chili, ham and beans and even just a salad dinner.
 And while I know it’s possible to make good corn bread in a cast iron skillet (which I don’t have on board), I’ve found that it’s very easy to do in my Omnia Stove Top Oven.
-(Read more about the Omnia and how to use it here; you can buy one from Sea Dog Boating Solutions here.)
+Read more about the Omnia and how to use it here; you can buy one from either of these two sellers:

 I start with a box mix designed for an 8″x8″ pan, either Jiffy Mix (they actually call it corn muffin mix and then tell how to make corn bread on a side panel) or one of the mixes that comes in a pouch.
 There are numerous brands and several varieties, so choose whatever you prefer.
 The only important thing is that it be designed for an 8″ x 8″ pan.

 Begin by greasing the pan with a bit of shortening, butter or margarine.
 I find that using a solid fat works much better than oil or a non-stick spray as it covers completely and gravity doesn’t pull it to the bottom.
 Then add about 2 teaspoons of flour to the pan and wiggle/shake the pan so that all the grease is covered by flour.
 This is important so that the corn bread will come out of the pan easily and not stick.

 Mix the corn bread according to package instructions.